 The Department of Arkansas Heritage was created in 1975 to preserve and promote Arkansas’s heritage as a source of pride and enjoyment

 for all.
-It consists of seven divisions, that is, four museums and three heritage resource agencies, each providing Arkansas information
+It consists of eight divisions, that is, four museums and four heritage resource agencies, each providing Arkansas information

 resources and unique contributions to the preservation and promotion of Arkansas heritage.

 A central Director’s Office coordinates and promotes agency efforts to make our Arkansas information and materials accessible to all through annual heritage and cultural events, educational resources and special publications.
 We believe that understanding and appreciating our heritage makes us better citizens.
 Knowing who we are and where we come from lets us create a better future for us all.
 Please join us in our efforts to make that goal a reality.

 Heritage Museums in Arkansas:

 Delta Cultural Center chronicles the legacy of the Arkansas Delta

 Historic Arkansas Museum interprets pioneer life on the Arkansas frontier